mapprotocol/docs/architecture/application.md

 Assets and data originated from Dapps assembly on MAP Relay Chain.
-Dapps can achieve interoperability because of MAP Cross-chain Services (MCS).
+Dapps can achieve interoperability because of MAP Omnichain Services (MOS).
 The finality of omnichain data and asset verification network by MAP Protocol Layer empowers Dapps to grow limitless.

 ## Cross-chain Lending